RobDWaller/robdwaller.github.io/_posts/2018-02-07-security-principles-json-web-tokens.md

 ## 2. There is no such thing as security

-It is important to note the irony at the heart of security, which is that it doesn't exist.
+There is a great irony at the heart of security, which is that it doesn't exist.
 Recently Google Chrome announced on Twitter that they will be marking all sites using HTTP as "Not Secure".
 You'll note they already mark HTTPS sites as "Secure".

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">🔐⚠️ The moment we&#39;ve all been waiting for!
 Chrome will mark all HTTP sites as &quot;Not secure&quot; in July 2018. 🔐⚠️<a href="https://t.co/2eV4GuEa2y">https://t.co/2eV4GuEa2y</a></p>&mdash; emily schechter (@emschec) <a href="https://twitter.com/emschec/status/961662132012986368?ref_src=twsrc%5Etfw">February 8, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>